-We recognize that Participants in Dale Services and programs are adults and are treated as such.
+We recognize that clients in Dale Services and programs are adults and are treated as such.

-We try to ensure that the program Participants will direct their use of services as much as possible.
+We try to ensure that the program clients will direct their use of services as much as possible.
 Dale Services will offer support and maximize this process.

 We recognize and support the unique needs and distinct personal goals, strengths and challenges of each individual.
 Individuals are motivated and capable of assuming responsibility in varying degrees.

-We recognize that the abilities, strengths and talents of Participants are crucial to fulfilling our mission.
+We recognize that the abilities, strengths and talents of clients are crucial to fulfilling our mission.

 We provide services, programs and supports at the least intrusive level possible.

-We recognize, utilize and maintain the participants' existing support systems.
+We recognize, utilize and maintain the client's existing support systems.

 We are accountable for the effective, efficient and ethical use of human, financial and physical resources in fulfilling our mission.

-We aim to set new and improved standards in the delivery of rehabilitation and community services to Participants, as well as in research, administration and planning.
+We aim to set new and improved standards in the delivery of rehabilitation and community services to clients, as well as in research, administration and planning.

 What is a brain injury?